AdroitAdorKhan/EnergizedBlu/README.md

 # Energized Blu - Hosts ⚡ [![Codenvy](https://img.shields.io/badge/Cloud-CodeAnyWhere-7F3F97.svg)](https://codeanywhere.com/) [![License](https://img.shields.io/badge/License-MIT-blue.svg)](https://github.com/AdroitAdorKhan/Energized/blob/master/LICENSE)

 Lightweight version of [Energized](https://github.com/AdroitAdorKhan/Energized) Hosts.
 Main purpose of this version is to provide the best protection, compacting the size of the hosts file.
-Which will be helpful for lower partitioned devices.
+Hopefully, this will cover most of the bad sites and give you the best protection in a compact size ever!

 * Last Updated: **May 27, 2018**.
 * Total Entries: **137,353**